Show Table of Contents

 Sign-in credentials (user name and password), if required,

 Start Tableau and under Connect, select OData.
 For a complete list of data connections, select More under To a Server.
 Then do the following:

 Enter the server URL for the data you are connecting to.

-If necessary, enter authentication information.
+If necessary, enter authentication information (user name and password).

 Select Sign In.